GitHub Actions vs GitLab CI in 2026

 First, the marketplace gap.
 GitHub Actions has 25,000+ published actions covering nearly every common CI task.
 GitLab's CI template registry is closer to 1,000 official-plus-community items.
 For a team without dedicated platform engineers, this difference is the single biggest productivity tax on the GitLab side.
 Most common pipeline patterns are a one-line drop-in on Actions and a 15-line job definition on GitLab.

 Second, the security suite.
 GitLab Ultimate ships SAST, DAST, dependency scanning, container scanning and licence compliance built in.
 GitHub matches this only with Advanced Security, which is a separate paid add-on.
-For regulated industries where these features are required, GitLab Ultimate is often the cheaper bundle even at $99 per user.
+For regulated industries where these features are required, GitLab Ultimate is often the cheaper bundle even at its custom-quoted enterprise price.
 For everyone else, third-party scanners on Actions are cheaper.

 Third, environments and deploy boards.
 GitLab's Environments feature gives a built-in view of which build is deployed where, including manual approval gates and automatic rollback to the previous deploy.
 GitHub Actions has Environments too but the feature set is shallower.
 For teams that care about deploy visibility, GitLab is meaningfully better out of the box.